 6. Once your children know the song well, divide your class into groups and see if you can combine singing with instruments.
 Tracks 5, 6 and 7 on the playlist include a full version, and two different backing tracks for you to perform along with.

-If you want to take this song further, why not try some of these resources:
+If you want to take your performance further, why not try using the playlist above and this sheet music:

 Children investigate how different musical instruments work and put them into categories.

 - 6-8 tables set up around the room